zholdas/sketch-link-underline-align/README.md

 # Usage

 1. Your links should be groups of text and line layers.
-Line layer should be named "underline".
+Line layer should be named "**underline**".
 2. `Alt + Cmd + L` or use `Plugins` menu.
 3. Demo of usage https://vimeo.com/144720669